 What are the side effects?

 As it contains the same active constituents, the side effects associated with Nuvaring are comparable to those of combined pills.
-Some of the more common among these being headaches, breast tenderness and slight abdominal pain.
-Refer to the patient information sheet for more on this.
+Some of the more common among these are headaches, breast tenderness and slight abdominal pain.
+More detailed information can be found in the patient leaflet.